neptunelabs/fsi-thumbbar-samples/README.md

 FSI ThumbBar is a Javascript based image thumb bar with optional image zoom.
-The real-time scaling capabilities of the image server are used to achieve pixel-perfect results.
+It uses the real-time scaling capabilities of the image server to achieve pixel-perfect results.
-FSI ThumbBar can be created and controlled as a simple HTML tag and/or via JavaScript API.
+FSI ThumbBar can be created and controlled as a simple HTML tag and/or via the JavaScript API.

-This repository contains examples on how to use and build your own applications.
+This repository contains examples of how to use and build your own applications.

 ![Project Image](project.gif)